demether-xyz/demether-ethereum/README.md

 6. **Protocol-Owned Liquidity**: Accumulates fees to build protocol-owned liquidity, enhancing sustainability.
 7. **Rate Synchronization**: Rates are synced between Layer 1 and Layer 2 chains by public call.
 8. **Upgradeable Design**: Allows for future improvements and additions to the protocol.
+9. **Flexible Design**: Allows for easy integration of new yield strategies and supported networks in the future.

 ## Architecture